 Last weekend I had the opportunity to tour the historic Promont House in Milford, Ohio.
 Promont (which means “house on a hill”) is a stunning three-story home that was built in 1865 in grand Italianate Victorian style.
-What makes it special–besides the fact that it was a beautiful old house in its own right–is that this was where Governor John Pattison, the 43rd Governor of Ohio, lived with his family from 1879-1906.
+Governor John Pattison, the 43rd Governor of Ohio, lived here with his family from 1879-1906.

 One of Promont’s distinguishing features is its tower, which rises 5 stories from the basement to the observation room.
 They say that only 5% of Victorian homes featured towers like this.

 The Portico on the Front Side of the House:

 Promont was painstakingly restored by the Greater Milford Area Historical Society as a house museum.
 It is decorated to look much as it did when the governor lived there, so it’s like stepping back in time.

 Victorian entry halls were considered active living space and held furniture that the family regularly used.

 The Front Hall: